 - Tokyo Disney Resort reopened July 1.

-- Hong Kong Disneyland Resort reopened June 18 and will temporarily close July 15.
+- Hong Kong Disneyland Resort reopened June 18 and temporarily closed July 15.
+It will reopen Sept.
+25.

 - Universal Studios Japan has reopened gradually, starting June 8 with a registration period for residents of Osaka Prefecture, and June 19 for residents of nearby regions.